vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

 3. Confirm that WSL is installed and running.

    1. Using Terminal or Command Prompt, run `wsl –-update` to make sure you have the latest version.

    2. Run the `wsl` command to ensure WSL is running before testing.

 4. Install the plug-in by following these steps:

    1. Install the MSI file downloaded from the onboarding section in the Microsoft Defender portal (**Settings** > **Endpoints** > **Onboarding** > **Windows Subsystem for Linux 2 (plug-in)**).

    2. Open a command prompt/terminal and run `wsl`.

    You can [deploy the package using Microsoft Intune](/mem/intune/apps/lob-apps-windows).

 > [!NOTE]
 > If `WslService` is running, it stops during the installation process.
-You do not need to onboard the subsystem separately; instead, the plug-in automatically onboards to the tenant the Windows host is onboarded to.
+You do not need to onboard the subsystem separately.
+Instead, the plug-in automatically onboards to the tenant the Windows host is onboarded to.

 ## Installation validation checklist